 This article is published in response to requests to explain this point of view.

 In the 12 letter alphabet system the houses are said to correspond with the signs and their planetary rulers.
 For example, the 1st house (A) is linked to the sign Aries (B) and to the sign’s ruling planet Mars (C).
-Together the house sign and planet combination are often referred to as “an archetype”.
+Together the house sign and planet combination is often referred to as “an archetype”.

 In the adjacent diagram is shown the general layout preferred by those who use the 12-letter alphabet.